SaraMathews/swedish_forest_text_adventure/README.md

 I have however, encountered one warning messages.
 This one is beacuse I'm using a global variable:
 - global CHARACTER_NAME : Using the global statement at the module levelpylint(global-at-module-level)

+This one is beacuse I have to many statements.
+I did not have time to correct this.
+- def final_question(axe): Too many statements (65/50)pylint(too-many-statements)

 ### *Other commentss*
 A few people in my family tested the game to see if they could spot any bugs, and also to provide feedback.
 One of the comments I received was that the game's pace was too fast, so I made adjustments to slow it down. <br>